 A mentor can be invaluable, regardless of which stage you’re at in your career.
 On days when your job feels like one long walk in the rain, mentors can offer an overarching umbrella.
 They see the bigger perspective, covering all aspects of your potential.
 This overview allows them to see skills and opportunities you possess but that you yourself might have missed.
 The right mentor is experienced, empathetic and willing.
 Don’t be afraid to ask.
 You might find what you need in someone you previously overlooked.

 Rising automation is transforming jobs across the economy, from manufacturing to media.
 Being tech-ready will help to future-proof your career.
 It’s the difference between scrolling through TikTok and knowing how to make edits.
 Some skills will never be replaced by automation (for example, everything else on this list), nevertheless it pays to become familiar with new tech that’s useful to you at work, so that you don’t feel left behind.

 The quickest route to recognition by senior people is to think like them.
 Listen to them carefully.
 What are their concerns and ambitions?
 What can you do to soften the first by helping to deliver the second?
 This isn’t about sucking up to anyone, it’s about talking the same language as the people you want to speak to more often.
 Regardless of your current position, it’s always important to be thinking about the next stage of your career.
 Keep in mind a clear objective, and use it to develop a personal development plan.

 Designing a personal development plan

-By setting a goal, you begin to ask questions of yourself, such as how can you achieve your aim?
+By setting personal goals, you begin to ask questions of yourself, such as how can you achieve your aims?
 What are your strengths?
 Which skills do you need to develop?
 These questions will help you focus your intentions.
 Hopefully, the skills listed above might have inspired a few answers.